 The Security Documents and the Indenture provide that the Second Priority Liens securing the Subsidiary Guarantee of any Subsidiary Guarantor will be automatically released when such Subsidiary Guarantor's Subsidiary Guarantee is released in accordance with the terms of the Indenture.
-In addition, the Second Priority Liens securing the Obligations under the Notes and the Indenture will be released (a) in whole, upon a legal defeasance or a covenant defeasance of the Notes as set forth below under "Defeasance," (b) in whole, upon satisfaction and discharge of the Indenture, (c) in whole, upon payment in full of principal, interest and all other Obligations on the Notes issued under the Indenture, (d) in whole or in part, with the consent of the requisite Holders of the Notes in accordance with the provisions under "- Modifications and Amendments," including, without limitation, consents obtained in connection with a tender offer or exchange offer for, or purchase of, Notes and (e) in part, as to any asset constituting Collateral (A) that is sold or otherwise disposed of by the Company or any of the Subsidiary Guarantors in a transaction permitted by "- Certain Covenants - Limitation on Asset Sales" and by the Security Documents (to the extent of the interest sold or disposed of) or otherwise permitted by the Indenture and the Security Documents, if all other Liens on that asset securing the First Priority Obligations and any Permitted Additional Pari Passu Secured Obligations then secured by that asset (including all commitments thereunder) are released; (B) that is cash withdrawn from deposit accounts for any purpose not prohibited under the Indenture or the Security Documents; (C) that is Capital Stock of a Subsidiary of the Company to the extent necessary for such Subsidiary not to be subject to any requirement pursuant to Rule 3-16 or Rule 3-10 of Regulation S-X under the Securities Act, due to the fact that such Subsidiary's Capital Stock secures the Notes or Subsidiary Guarantees, to file separate financial statements with the Securities and Exchange Commission (or any other governmental agency); (D) that is used to make a Restricted Payment or Permitted Investment permitted by the Indenture; (E) that becomes Excluded Property; (F) upon any release, sale or disposition of Collateral permitted pursuant to the terms of the First Priority Documents that results in the release of the First Priority Lien on any Collateral (including without limitation any sale or other disposition pursuant to any enforcement action); provided, however, that (i) if the First Priority Lien on any Collateral is released in connection with the First Priority Obligations Payment Date (without a contemporaneous incurrence of new or replacement First Priority Obligations pursuant to a replacement First Priority Agreement permitted under the Intercreditor Agreement), the Second Priority Lien on the Common Collateral will not be required to be released (except to the extent the Collateral or any portion thereof was disposed of or otherwise transferred or used in order to repay the First Priority Obligations secured by such Collateral); or (G) that is otherwise released in accordance with, and as expressly provided for in accordance with, the Indenture, the Security Documents and the Intercreditor Agreement.
+In addition, the Second Priority Liens securing the Obligations under the Notes and the Indenture will be released (a) in whole, upon a legal defeasance or a covenant defeasance of the Notes issued under the Indenture, (d) in whole or in part, with the consent of the requisite Holders of the Notes in accordance with the provisions under "- Modifications and Amendments," including, without limitation, consents obtained in connection with a tender offer or exchange offer for, or purchase of, Notes and (e) in part, as to any asset constituting Collateral (A) that is sold or otherwise disposed of by the Company or any of the Subsidiary Guarantors in a transaction permitted by "-Certain Covenants-Limitation on Asset Sales" and by the Security Documents (to the extent of the interest sold or disposed of) or otherwise permitted by the Indenture and the Security Documents, if all other Liens on that asset securing the First Priority Obligations and any Permitted Additional Pari Passu Secured Obligations then secured by that asset (including all commitments thereunder) are released; (B) that is cash withdrawn from deposit accounts for any purpose not prohibited under the Indenture or the Security Documents; (C) that is Capital Stock of a Subsidiary's Capital Stock secures the Notes or Subsidiary Guarantees, to file separate financial statements with the Securities and Exchange Commission (or any other governmental agency); (D) that is used to make a Restricted Payment or Permitted Investment permitted by the Indenture; (E) that becomes Excluded Property; (F) upon any release, sale or disposition pursuant to any enforcement action); provided, however, that (i) if the First Priority Lien on any Collateral is released in connection with the F new or replacement First Priority Obligations pursuant to a replacement First Priority Agreement permitted under the Intercreditor Agreement), the Second Priority Lien on the Common Collateral will not be required to be released (except to the extent the Collateral or any portion thereof was disposed of or otherwise transferred or used in order to repay the First Priority Obligations secured by such Collateral); or (G) that is otherwise released in accordance with, and as expressly provided for in accordance with, the Indenture, the Security Documents and the Intercreditor Agreement.